-- 3.8 NHS Western Isles and the Comhairle will continue to have in place an appropriate governance structure to ensure effective delivery of any functions or services not delegated as part of this Scheme.
-Any disputes arising that cannot be otherwise resolved will be managed by means of the process set out at Clause 16. - 3.9 NHS Western Isles and the Comhairle and any of their Committees will support positively through productive communication and interaction the IJB and its Committees to allow the IJB to achieve its Outcomes, Vision, Philosophy and Principles.
-The IJB will similarly support through productive communication and interaction NHS Western Isles and the Comhairle and any of their Committees in their delivery of integrated and non-integrated services.
+3.8 NHS Western Isles and the Comhairle will continue to have in place an appropriate governance structure to ensure effective delivery of any functions or services not delegated as part of this Scheme.
+Any disputes arising that cannot be otherwise resolved within NHS Western Isles or Comhairle nan Eilean Siar will be managed by means of the process set out at Clause 16.

+3.9 NHS Western Isles and the Comhairle and any of their Committees will support positively through productive communication and interaction the IJB and its Committees to allow the IJB to achieve its Outcomes, Vision, Philosophy and Principles.
+The IJB will similarly support through productive communication and interaction NHS Western Isles and the Comhairle and any of their Committees in their delivery of integrated_Integrated Services_and non-integrated servicesIntegrated Services.